Py-ualg/geeksessions-streamlit/README.md

 ## Before running the app
 * to investigate how the codes work, play with the jupyter NB
 * Btw.
-Colab has free GPU support.
+Colab has free GPU support, if you ever need it for ML testing.
-* This can be done out of the repository, no python needed, not even repo cloning.
+* This can be done using the links below, no python needed.

 |   | Run | Run | View |
 | - | --- | --- | ---- |